1999 National Elections Manifesto - The Next Five Years Our Programme

 - The office of the Public Protector

-- Increased effectiveness of the South African Revenue Service in combating tax evasion
+- Increased effectiveness of the South African Revenue Service in combating tax evasion and fraud,

-- Measures to expedite disciplinary action against those guilty of corruption in the
+- Measures to expedite disciplinary action against those guilty of corruption in the public sector

-- More effective policing of international ports of entry to prevent smuggling of goods
+- More effective policing of international ports of entry to prevent smuggling of goods and people

 - Other legal measures to combat corruption in the private sector.